tivert 8 months ago

 What made it a security nightmare?

-0xDEAFBEAD an hour ago
+0xDEAFBEAD 8 months ago

 >They developed a new tool eficheck, released in High Sierra on 25 September 2017.
 Each week until it was dropped from Sonoma, eficheck checked current firmware against a local database of versions known to be ‘good’, and with the user’s permission sent a report to Apple in the event that it found discrepancies.